-The spare machine can only be used in the next session to which the incident occurred rendering the primary bike not able to be used.
-In a race situation, if the primary bike is required to be replaced with the spare machine at any time during Race 1, the first opportunity to use the spare machine is the next session or race.
+The spare machine can only be used in the next session in which the incident occurred rendering the primary bike not able to be used.
+In a race situation the first opportunity to use the spare machine is the next session or race.
 A race will be deemed to have begun when the rider exits pit lane for the sighting laps.
-All restarts, including those three laps or less, are a continuation of the original race or session.
+All restarts, including those three laps or less, are considered a continuation of the original race for determining spare machine eligibility.